Watch this video to learn more about Performance Pathway.

 - A Probationary certification status;

-- Any current state board disciplinary actions on their licenses, such as a revocation, suspension, probation, denial of renewal, or surrender; or
+- Any current state board disciplinary actions on their licenses, such as revocation, suspension, probation, denial of renewal, or surrender; or

 - Any felony criminal charges, convictions, or pleadings.